Brighton and Hove City Council

 Our landlord is the charity, the West Pier Trust.
 The Grade I listed West Pier was considered the most beautiful pier in Britain.
 After devastating arson attacks destroyed it in 2003, hopes of restoration were dashed.

-British Airways i360 – a ‘vertical pier’ – is considered a fitting replacement for the West Pier with high standards of design and engineering used by the Pier’s famous architect, Eugenius Birch.
-It will enable visitors to “walk on air”, much as the Victorians “walked on water” on the Pier.
+British Airways i360 – a ‘vertical pier’ – is considered a fitting replacement for the West Pier, maintaining a dedication to high standards of design and engineering similar to that of the West Pier architect Eugenius Birch.
+Visitors to British Airways i360 are invited to “walk on air”, much as the Victorians “walked on water” on the West Pier.

-The much loved and photographed ‘sea island’ will remain when British Airways i360 opens.
-Meanwhile the Trust is looking at options for a new pier, which meets everyone’s aspirations, is economically viable and will be an elegant addition to the seafront.
-British Airways i360 will make a new pier more not less likely.
+The Trust is also looking at options for a new pier, which meets everyone’s aspirations, is economically viable and will be an elegant addition to the seafront.

 Photo credits Adam Bronkhorst, Gary Eastwood, www.visitbrighton.com